Skip to Content

 What's in the box

-• muk_ai.schedule model — name, agent, prompt, recurrence (minute/hour/day/week/month/cron), dispatch mode, target model with domain or Python record source, per-record caps, owner, and prompt revision history via the reusable muk_ai.revision.mixin from muk_ai.
+• muk_ai.schedule model — name, agent, prompt, recurrence (minute/hour/day/week/month/cron), dispatch mode, target model with domain or Python record source, per-session cap overrides, owner, and prompt revision history via the reusable muk_ai.revision.mixin from muk_ai.
+Each record owns an action_server_id (ir.actions.server, state ai_agent) and a cron_id (ir.cron), provisioned on create, synced on write, cleaned up on unlink.

-• muk_ai.session extension — schedule_id, previous_session_id, res_model / res_id, a new schedule state, resume_at, recur_config JSON, recur_runs_done, and a resume_prompt text injected as a synthetic user message on wake-up.
+• muk_ai.session extension — a new schedule state, schedule_id back-link, resume_at, recur_config JSON, recur_runs_done, a resume_prompt text injected as a synthetic user message on wake-up, and a chain_session_count.
+The session-to-record link (previous_session_id, res_model / res_id) and chatter mirroring come from the muk_ai_automation dependency.

 • schedule_resume MCP tool — pauses the current session until a wall-clock time (at ISO 8601 or seconds_from_now, capped at 60 s … 30 days) and stores a required prompt to fire on resume.